stsievert/next-face-demo/README.md

 If you are interested in testing your model before use, there is another notebook file named `testModel.ipynb` that makes the process of testing models easy.
 Run the existing data load code at the top of the note book and then run `test.train_and_print_metrics(results, data, YOUR_MODEL_HERE)` to get metrics of how your model scores.

-## Browser Support
-Currently, Chrome is NOT working with this demo.
-The following browsers have been tested and confirmed working.

-- Safari
-- Firefox

 ## Dependencies

 - [face_recognition](https://github.com/ageitgey/face_recognition)